excloo/truenas/README.md

 # TrueNAS configuration

-TrueNAS services configuration (SOPS-encrypted), generated and managed by the homelab OpenTofu repository.
+TrueNAS configuration (SOPS-encrypted), generated and managed by the homelab OpenTofu repository.